fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 ## Depecrated the creditLabel property

 The `creditLabel` property under FusionCharts.options was previously used to hide watermarks from charts.
-Starting version 3.15.3 users have to activate their license in order to use the new `license` property to hide watermarks.
+Starting version 3.15.3 users have to activate their license using the new `license` property to hide watermarks.
 For more information, please refer to this [guide](/dev/upgrading/license-activation).

 ## Setting yAxisValueDecimals when setAdaptiveYMin is enabled.